RVx201 Herpes Vaccine Description 2022

 September 15, 2021 - Rational Vaccines announced Kerstin Westritschnig, M.D., as the Company's chief medical officer.
 Specialized in clinical immunology, Dr. Westritschnig brings extensive industry experience, including deep expertise in vaccine research and development, infectious disease, immune-oncology, and biologics.

-March 30, 2021 - Study validates pre-clinical safety of novel live-attenuated HSV-2 vaccine candidates.
+March 30, 2021 - A new study validated the preclinical safety of novel live-attenuated HSV-2 vaccine candidates.

 RVx201 Clinical Trials